-1.7 Performance Evaluation for Senior Executives
+Performance Evaluation for Senior Executives

-Memphasys has set key performance indicators for its senior executives and performance is evaluated against these targets annually.
-During the 2016/2017 reporting period, annual reviews were conducted.
+Memphasys sets key performance indicators for its senior executives and performance is evaluated against these targets annually.
+During the 2018 reporting period, annual reviews against these targets were conducted.

 Principle 2 Structure the Board to Add Value